Zangla

-Zangla is a village in Zanskar tehsil of Kargil district, in the Indian union territory of Ladakh.
+Zangla is a Town and one of tehsil of Zanskar district, in the Indian union territory of Ladakh.
 It is located 262 km southeast of Kargil city, the district headquarters, and 32 km northeast of Padum, the headquarters of Zanskar.
 An ancient ruined palace, known as Zangla Fort or Zangla Khar is located on a hilltop 1 km outside the village, believed to be 11th-century.
 The Buddhist nunnery in Zangla contains some impressive paintings.

 Geography

 Zangla is located at on the right bank of the Zanskar River, and has an average elevation of 3,931 m.